Here’s a question that I see consistently popping up on real estate forums, my email inbox and in conversations on the telephone:

 How do you find an agent?

 Ask your friends for recommendations.
 Look around on the Internet.
+For example, search for “Houses For Sale” and something’s bound to pop up.
 Read agents blogs and websites to get a feel of who they are and what they know.
 Pick three or four agents and interview them.
 Ask them about their philosophy toward clients, ask them for references from past clients.
 Trust your gut.
 Most people have pretty finely tuned BS meters and you’ll know when you’re being fed a line.
-Pick an agent that you feel comfortable with and let them help you.
+If you want to Find a Beautiful Home, pick an agent that you feel comfortable with and let them help you.

 Any agent can show any home.
 Any agent can write an offer on any home.
-Chose YOUR agent up front and let YOUR agent show you homes, mine the data, and contact the listing agent.
+Choose the Best Realtor In Nashville and let YOUR agent show you homes, mine the data, and contact the listing agent.
 That’s what we do.
 Why use someone else’s agent, especially the agent representing the person who owns the home you want?

 Jay,